yourapp/components/default.py

 Generic template hints

-Components must have a single top level HTML root node.
+Components must have a single top level HTML root node (you may optionally place an HTML comment in front of it.)

 HTML attributes passed to the component @ tag are available as attrs in the context, this can be unpacked with the attribute ... tag.